Speakers at the ICAS Conference 2017

 Alison also holds a number of non executive director positions; She was appointed to the Board of Governors of the British Film Institute in 2013 and also chairs the BFI’s Audit Risk and Governance Committee.
 In 2016 Alison also joined the board of Centre For The Moving Image, a Scottish charity which runs the Edinburgh International Film Festival and film hubs at its Filmhouse cinemas in Edinburgh and Aberdeen.

-Chairman at Investec Wealth & Investment UK
+Steve Elliot is Chairman at Investec Wealth & Investment UK.

 Steve’s career with Investec began in 1989.
 Responsible for the integration of Investec’s South African stockbroking operations, he joined Carr Sheppards Crosthwaite as a director in March 2002, becoming Managing Director and then Chief Executive in May 2004.